Rebranding (OSS Self-Hosted)

 Available Themes

-cerulean, cosmo, cyborg, darkly, flatly, journal, litera, lumen, lux, materia, minty, morph, pulse, quartz, sandstone, simplex, sketchy, slate, solar, spacelab, superhero, united, vapor, yeti, zephyr
+cerulean, cosmo, cyborg, darkly, default, flatly, journal, litera, lumen, lux, materia, minty, morph, pulse, quartz, sandstone, simplex, sketchy, slate, solar, spacelab, superhero, united, vapor, yeti, zephyr

 Setting a Theme